 Bird Guide Resources

-Apart from this, you can also use bird watching apps.
-They are much quicker to surf through and highly portable.
-But, do keep in mind to put your device on silent for a great experience.
+Apart from this mode, you can also choose to use bird watching apps.
+They are much quicker to surf through.
+But also keep in mind that you should put it on silent or switch if off and only turn it back on when you need to look up a bird.

 Bird App Resources